 How about having a picnic outside, or strolling through a rose garden?

-Lakeside Park features some beautiful reflection pools and plenty of rose bushes to explore.
+Lakeside Park features beautiful reflection pools and plenty of rose bushes to explore.
 Best seen in the summer and early fall, the rose garden is frequently the site of weddings, but it is also a place where some locals like to take a fishing pole and lawn chair to spend a quiet afternoon.
-Bring your camera for some lovely photos of kids with the flowers.
+Bring your camera for some lovely photos of your grandkids with the flowers.

-To run off some energy in a less staid setting, try Kreager Park, with an all-abilities playground, soccer fields, and plenty of walking paths to scramble around.
+To burn off some energy in a less-staid setting, try Kreager Park, with an all-abilities accessible playground called Taylor's Dream, soccer fields, tennis courts, and plenty of walking paths to scramble around.

-The Bob Arnold Northside Park offers swimming, playgrounds, tennis and lots of space to enjoy the out-of-doors (without too much wildlife) near downtown Fort Wayne.
+Northside Park offers a public pool, playgrounds, tennis, and lots of space to enjoy the outdoors (without too much wildlife) near downtown Fort Wayne.

-If you want to do some nature hiking or bird watching, check out our county parks, like Metea County Park (north part of town) and the Fox Island County Park (south part of town).
+If you want to enjoy hiking or bird watching, check out our county parks, like Metea County Park (northeast part of town) and the Fox Island County Park (southwest part of town).

 Metea has five miles of trails, Cedar Creek (designated as a state scenic river), and cross-country skiing (when there are at least four inches of snow on the ground).
-Fishing is also possible, with a $2 charge and possession of an Indiana fishing license.
+Fishing is also available, with a $2 charge and an Indiana fishing license.

-Fox Island has 605 acres of outdoor space, seven miles of hiking trails, a swimming beach at Bowman Lake (no lifeguard on duty), and a Bird Observation Building.
-There are usually a ton of bird feeders that are full of customers, and there are park helpers there to assist with identifying the animals that you find.
+Fox Island has 605 acres of outdoor space, miles of hiking trails, a swimming beach at Bowman Lake (no lifeguard on duty), and a Bird Observation Building.
+As you explore, keep an eye out for hundreds of different species of wildlife and plants!

 Fort Wayne Children's Zoo - Giraffe Encounter

-Don’t forget the Fort Wayne Children’s Zoo.
-Open in the spring, summer, and fall, this zoo is full of wide walkways, plenty of animals, and great rides.
-From an old-fashioned steam locomotive that goes through a tunnel to pony rides and a ski-lift overview, there’s something for every level of adventure.
+Don’t forget the Fort Wayne Zoo.
+Open in the spring, summer, and fall, this zoo is full of wide walkways and plenty of animal experiences!
+Feed the stingrays and giraffes, ride a dugout canoe through the outback or an old-fashioned steam locomotive through Central Zoo, or climb the two-store ropes course near Red Panda Ridge!
+There’s something for every level of adventure.

 Fort Wayne Museums and Activities